lepittenger/gdiphilly/README.md

 ## Publishing to Github Pages

-In order to make new changes live, you first must re-build the Jekyll site, then push the `_site` folder to the `gh-pages` branch.
+In order to make new changes live, you first must re-build the Jekyll site, then push your changes to the main `gh-pages` branch.
 ### Building new files to the static content

 When you add a new post or page, or change the styles or templates, you must re-build the static content so the site can pick it up.